echronos/echronos/components/mpu-armv7m/docs.md

 ### Protection Domains, Data & Tasks

 A key concept related to memory protection is how tasks are granted permission to access memory regions.
-The RTOS implements 'Protection Domains' as a way of bookkeeping memory regions.
+The RTOS implements 'Protection Domains' as a way of bookkeeping for memory regions.
 A *protection domain* can contain one or more pieces of data (this is known as a 'symbol' domain) *or* encompass an address range, like a peripheral (this is known as an 'address' domain).
 Tasks can be given *different permissions* to these domains, depending on what they require.
 This facilitates decoupling of logical functionality and memory.
 For example: